 Our food, water, fabrics, personal care products, household cleaners, and even the air we breathe are all rife with toxins that have been linked to hormone imbalance, poor gut health, immune dysfunction, cancer, and more.

-The body was designed to detoxify and remove harmful toxins, but our exposure is fast outpacing our bodies’ detox capabilities, especially when you add the fact that so many of us are burning the candle at both ends, hardly sleeping, and not getting the nutrition we need, all of which further impair detoxification.
+The body was designed to detoxify and remove harmful toxins, but our exposure to phthalates, parabens, fragrances, and more is fast outpacing our bodies’ detox capabilities, especially when you add the fact that so many of us are burning the candle at both ends, hardly sleeping, and not getting the nutrition we need, all of which further impair detoxification.